w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 filled in >2s seconds while P4 is included and P5 is backed.
 Collators could make better use of blockspace, including more data by increasing block generation time in a period of lower demand.
 Note that even if a collator has >2 seconds to produce a block, the validator will still have less than 6 seconds (~2 seconds) to check it.
+So, if collators take >2 seconds to generate blocks the unincluded segment will shrink (and there will be less parablocks in the pipeline), while if they take <2 seconds the segment will elongate until it reaches the `maximum capacity` (and there will be less parablocks in the pipeline).

-In case blockspace demand increases after the generation of P6, collators could generate P7 and P8 within a 6-second window due to the unincluded segment being 2/3 filled (see below).
-However, if demand stays high after P8, collators will only be able to generate parablocks every 6 seconds as the unincluded segment is emptied every 6 seconds and its maximum capacity of 3/3 parablocks has been reached.
+For example, in case increased blockspace demand after the generation of P6, collators could generate P7 and P8 within a 6-second window due to the unincluded segment being 2/3 filled (see below).
+However, if demand stays high after P8, collators will only be able to generate parablocks every 6 seconds as validators can back parablocks every 6 seconds.

 ![async-backing-fill-scenario2](../assets/async-backing-fill-scenario2.png)